stitchdata/java-stitch-client/README.md

 ------------------

 StitchClient is *not* thread-safe.
 Calling any of methods concurrently can result in lost or corrupt data.
+If your application has multiple threads producing data, we recommend choosing one of the following
+options:

+1. Use a separate StitchClient instance for each Thread.
+2. Create a dedicated Thread that owns the StitchClient, and use a queue to deliver messages to that thread.
+Please see MultiThreadedExample.java for an example.